-A recent internal review of the investment options available in the Staff Scheme has concluded that there is a limited fund range available.
-This will be considered further as part of Wesleyan's future fund strategy project.
+A previous internal review of the investment options available in the Staff Scheme has concluded that there is a limited fund range available and this is being considered in a review that is currently underway.

 In our opinion, the fund range for the Staff Scheme is likely to be appropriate for most policyholders.
 However, the review of options available is a positive step.